Baptistemontan/leptos_i18n/docs/book/src/usage/03_subcontext.md

 }
 ```

-If it is not supplied, it takes the parent context locale as a default, and if no parent context exist (yes you can use sub-context as a "main" context if you want) it uses the same locale resolution as the normal context.
+If it is not supplied, it takes the parent context locale as a default, and if no parent context exists (yes, you can use sub-context as a "main" context if you want), it uses the same locale resolution as the normal context.

 ## Providing a sub-context

 There is no `provide_i18n_subcontext`.
-It does exist but is marked as deprecated, it is not actually deprecated, it is only there as a information point, although is does what you thing.
+It does exist but is marked as deprecated; it is not actually deprecated, it is only there as an information point, although it does what you think.

 #### Shadowing correctly